ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 The main question is how to check that constraint synonym rewriting will lead to correct code.

-There are two principial solutions to that:
+There are two principal solutions to that:

 1. Check that rewriting will be correct before applying it.
    In this context this probably amounts to checking for each referenced